SAVEKASH/SAVEKASH/README.md

 Short description of your app

-The SAVEKASH is an app that will allow a group of people to save money so that each person recieve the money they saved when they turn comes on.
+The PiggyBACK is an app that will allow a group of people to save money so that each person recieve the money they saved when they turn comes on.
 This saving method will allow people to save a big amount of money in a short period of time, especially for people who want to start a buisness.

 Bulleted list of User Stories